teodorlu/pandocir/DEVELOPING.md

 Static analysis requires that you have installed clj-kondo locally.
 See https://github.com/clj-kondo/clj-kondo for installation instructions.

-## Run the slower tests that require a local Pandoc binary
+## Run the slower tests

-    clj -X:pandoc-tests
+    bb pandoc-tests

+`pandoc-tests` requires that you have `pandoc` on your `PATH`.
+For Pandoc installation instructions, see https://pandoc.org/.